Autodesk/maya-hydra/test/lib/mayaUsd/render/mayaToHydra/README.md

 Some important notes :
 - Before each test, a new file will be opened and the renderer will be switched to Hydra.
 If you need to switch between renderers, you can use the `self.setHdStormRenderer()` and `self.setViewport2Renderer()` methods.
-- When opening a Maya test scene (using `mayaUtils.openTestScene()`), color management will be disabled immediately afterwards, even if the scene had it enabled.
-If your test is explicitly testing for color management, you will need to re-enable it manually (for example using `maya.cmds.colorManagementPrefs(edit=True, cmEnabled=True)`).

 # Best practices
 - Don't skip tests unless necessary.
 If a test requires a certain plugin to be loaded, don't skip the test if the plugin fails to load, as this will falsely be reported as a pass.
 For such cases, prefer setting the `_requiredPlugins` variable in your test class.